A Foodies Guide to Japanese Mushroom Varieties and Cooking Techniques

 #5 Shimeji

 Native to East Asia and Europe, shimeiji mushrooms are incredibly popular in Japanese cuisine.
 They have a firm texture and become slightly crunchy when cooked.
-Coupled with their mild flavours, these mushrooms are very versatile and used across Japanese dishes – from hotpot, soups, to stir-fries and even pasta, shimeiji mushrooms suit a variety of cooking styles and recipes.
+Coupled with their mild flavours, these mushrooms are very versatile and used across Japanese dishes.
+From hotpots and soups to stir-fries and even pasta, we find that shimeiji mushrooms suit a variety of cooking styles and recipes.

 Shimeji Japanese mushrooms